How SF Government Works

 When you leave this class, you will know How SF Government Works.
 That means you will be able to:

-Draw a map of the SF political system
+Draw a map of the San Francisco political system.

 Understand political capital, how to get it, and how to use it.
-You will leave with more than you started with and you will know how to “do citizenship”
+You will leave with more than you started with and you will know how to begin practicing permissionless politics.

 Logistics